Listen to Les McKeown read this blog post:

 It’s frustrating to watch an organization hover on the verge of great success yet never fully achieve it – especially when the barrier is one that could easily be overcome.

-Surprisingly enough, one of the most common causes of unfulfilled expectations in many organizations is the presence of a great leader at the top.
+Surprisingly enough, one of the most common causes of unfulfilled expectations in many organizations is entirely counter-intuitive - the presence of a great leader at the top.

 What makes these Achilles’ heels even more dangerous is that the leader in question usually views them as key skills.

-"One of the most common causes of unfulfilled expectations in many organizations is the presence of a great leader at the top. " - Les McKeown, Founder and CEO, Predictable Success
+"One of the most common causes of unfulfilled expectations in many organizations is, counter-intuitively, the presence of a great leader at the top. " - Les McKeown, Founder and CEO, Predictable Success

-Here are the four most common Achilles’ heels of great leaders:
+Here are the four Achilles’ heels of great leaders I see most often:

 Or more precisely, giving the appearance of listening.

-So long as you’re not intimidating the people you work with (see point 4), they’ll keep you on track.
+So long as you’re not intimidating the people you work with (see point 4 below), they’ll keep you on track.

-As the business grows and the demands on a leader’s time and resources are stretched further and further, guess which ‘strength’ wins out?
+As their organization grows and the demands on the leader’s time and resources are stretched further and further, guess which ‘strength’ is squeezed, and which wins out?

-Those one-on-one meetings now seem like a good opportunity to also sign off on a bunch of ‘routine’ memos.
+- Those one-on-one meetings now seem like a good opportunity to also slide-right-delete a bunch of never-gonna-read Slack messages.

-Darting outside to take a couple of snatched phone calls during a meeting becomes routine.
+- In group meetings, sliding outside to take a couple of snatched phone calls becomes routine.

-Except they can’t.
+Except it can’t.
 Not only does the quality of your decision-making suffer inordinately, worse, your credibility takes a beating as everyone in the organization realizes that you’re not really ‘present’ anymore.

 Try this as a first step: Only multitask when you’re on your own – doing computer work or plowing through documents.